ShoYamanishi/AppleNumericalComputing/05_radix_sort/README.md

 # Numerical Sort in Int and Float
-Radix sort in Metal as an application of prefix-scan compared with `std::sort`, `boost::sort::spreadsort`, and `boost::sort::block_indirect_sort`.
+Bitonic and Radix sort in Metal as an application of prefix-scan compared with `std::sort`, `boost::sort::spreadsort`, and `boost::sort::block_indirect_sort`.

 ## 0. Instruction for iOS